 Neurons are the cells considered to be the basis of nervous tissue.
 They are responsible for the electrical signals that communicate information about sensations, and that produce movements in response to those stimuli, along with inducing thought processes within the brain.
 An important part of the function of neurons is in their structure, or shape.
 The three-dimensional shape of these cells makes the immense numbers of connections within the nervous system possible.

 Parts of a Neuron

-Many axons are wrapped by an insulating substance called myelin, which is actually made from glial cells.
+Many axons are wrapped by an insulating substance called myelin, which is actually made from glial cells surrounding the neuron.
 Myelin acts as insulation much like the plastic or rubber that is used to insulate electrical wires.
 A key difference between myelin and the insulation on a wire is that there are gaps in the myelin covering of an axon.
 Each gap is called a node of Ranvier and is important to the way that electrical signals travel down the axon.
-The length of the axon between each gap, which is wrapped in myelin, is referred to as an axon segment.
-At the end of the axon is the axon terminal, where there are usually several branches extending toward the target cell, each of which ends in an enlargement called a synaptic end bulb.
-These bulbs are what make the connection with the target cell at the synapse.
+The tiny spaces at each node of Ranvier allow the impulse to leap from node to node on the axon in a process called saltatory conduction.
+Saltatory conduction is the fastest method of impulse conduction.
+At the end of the axon is the axon terminal, where there are usually several branches extending toward the target cell, each of which ends in an enlargement called a synaptic end bulb or synaptic knob.
+These bulbs contain chemicals called neurotransmitters that are used to communicate with the target cell at the synapse.

 Types of Neurons